zakariamaaraki/RemoteCodeCompiler/README.md

 * The value of the env variable **DELETE_DOCKER_IMAGE** is by default set to true, and that means that each docker image is deleted after the execution of the container.
 * The value of the env variable **EXECUTION_MEMORY_MAX** is by default set to 10 000 MB, and represents the maximum value of memory limit that we can pass in the request. **EXECUTION_MEMORY_MIN** is by default set to 0.
 * The value of the env variable **EXECUTION_TIME_MAX** is by default set to 15 sec, and represents the maximum value of time limit that we can pass in the request. **EXECUTION_TIME_MIN** is by default set to 0.
 * **MAX_REQUESTS** represents the number of requests that can be executed in parallel.
-When this value is reached all incoming requests will be throttled and the user will get 429 HTTP status code (there will be a retry in queue mode).
+When this value is reached all incoming requests will be throttled, and the user will get 429 HTTP status code (there will be a retry in queue mode).
+* **MAX_EXECUTION_CPUS** represents the maximum number of cpus to use for each execution (by default the maximum available cpus).
+If this value is set, then all requests will be throttled when the reach the maximum.
+* **PULL_IMAGES_BEFORE_STARTUP** if it's set to true then the compiler will pull all images before starting the container to make first requests faster.

 ### Push Notifications